KellyBarbosa/TCP-multithreading/README.md

 ## Lock

-To lock the files, the *Semaphore* functionality provided by the threading library was used.
+The same file could be requested by several clients at the same time.
+In this way, to ensure that the file data is not corrupted, it was necessary to guarantee mutual exclusion.
+In this sense, to lock the files, the *Semaphore* functionality provided by the threading library was used.
 Through this functionality, *acquire* was used to lock the file and *release* to unlock the file.
+So, if a client requested a file that was currently being cached, this new client would have to wait until the file was unlocked.

 ```python
 lock = threading.Semaphore()